mwolson/resume/README.md

 #### Custom styles

-You can check the styles directory to custom your file styles.
+You can check the `styles/` directory to customize your CSS and TeX styles.
 Make sure you system have the corresponding font in your style file, such as changing "Helvetica" to "freesans".

 ### Requirements